tboddyspargo/go-fetch-points/README.md

 }
 ```

 If the user has sufficient points, they will be used/removed according to the preferred order logic.
-A JSON object will be returned providing a summary of how many points were used from each payer.
+A JSON array will be returned providing a summary of how many points were used from each payer.

 _Example return object_